Skip to main content

 The DEXTrades cube provides comprehensive information about the dex trading data, such as buyer, seller, token prices, pairs, transactions, etc.

-Import Note: If there is a trade between 2 addresses, then one of them must be a pool, and the information displayed in the DEXTrades cube is from the pool's perspective.
+Import Note: If there is a trade between 2 addresses, the details in Buy{} dropdown are pool details, and the information displayed in the DEXTrades cube is from the pool's perspective.

 Let's understand the concept of buyer and seller.
 Token X and token Y swap as above.